PostHog/posthog.com/contents/blog/aarrr-pirate-funnel.md

 What you track here will depend on your business.

-Monthly recurring revenue (MRR) is the most likely metric for a B2B SaaS platform; B2C companies / subscription businesses may want to track average revenue per user (ARPU), while e-commerce platforms will probably prefer Average Basket Value (ABV).
+Monthly recurring revenue (MRR) is good for a B2B SaaS products.
+B2C companies businesses may prefer average revenue per user (ARPU), while e-commerce platforms prefer Average Basket Value (ABV).

 If you can imagine three or four random letters, it's probably an acronym for a revenue metric!